What is the ROBO economy and how does it impact your marketing strategy?

 While Bazaar Voice’s whitepaper includes a wealth of insights into the phenomenon, several stand out as having a direct impact on marketing strategy and will require a strong response from marketers if they are to keep pace with the trend.

-Action – While it may sound like a no-brainer to have the relevant product information on your product’s page.
-But, it’s easy to overlook such a simple element of strategy can easily be overlooked in the bid for ever more elaborate marketing techniques and stylish website formats.
-Not only is the ease of finding this information crucial, but its accessibility, tone, content and of course the availability of reviews and CGC can all impact on the information available to a consumer performing ROBO.
+Action – It sounds like a no-brainer to have the relevant product information on your product’s page.
+But, it’s easy to overlook such a simple element of strategy in the bid for elaborate marketing techniques and stylish website formats.
+The ease of finding this information crucial.
+Its accessibility, tone, content and of course the availability of reviews and CGC can all impact on the information available to a consumer performing ROBO.

-You should also make sure this information is mobile optimised, as a lack of readable information can result in consumers going elsewhere for their research and potentially finding a better deal on alternative sites, which would be bad for you!
+You should also make sure this information is mobile optimised.
+A lack of readable information can result in consumers going elsewhere for their research.
+They could potentially find a better deal on alternative sites, which would be bad for you!

-Action – Search engines act as the font of all knowledge for many, particularly among the digital native generation who use the verb ‘to google’ without a second thought for its origins or significance.
+Action – Search engines act as the font of all knowledge for many.
+Particularly in the digital native generation who use the verb ‘to google’ without a second thought.
 While search engine optimisation (SEO) is a favourite for digital strategists, perhaps less would immediately associate this tool with driving offline sales and in-store footfall.

-When it comes to ROBO, being at the top of the search results page has never been more vital, with factors such as the prevalence of mobile search and the speed with which shoppers want to access information meaning there is little time for lagging in 5th or 6th place.
-While paid-for search could be the answer, in actual fact lower budget options such as ensuring content is regularly updated and kept fresh can contribute significantly to page rankings and therefore ROBO retention.
+When it comes to ROBO, being at the top of the search results page has never been more vital.
+The prevalence of mobile search and the speed with which shoppers want to access information leaves little hope for 5th or 6th place.
+While paid-for search could be the answer, there are cheaper solutions!
+Make sure to update your site content regularly.
+This significantly contributes to page rankings and therefore ROBO retention.

-While ROBO may not require a complete overhaul of marketing strategies, it does require that marketers respond to yet another layer of nuance in an already complicated picture.
-With customer journeys already boasting multiple touchpoints, multi-platforming becoming the norm, and CGC meaning huge volumes of content need to be mined and managed, ROBO adds another consideration into the mix.
+ROBO may not require a complete overhaul of marketing strategies.
+But, it does require that marketers respond to yet another layer of nuance in an already complicated picture.
+Customer journeys already boast multiple touchpoints and multi-platforming is becoming the norm.
+CGC means huge volumes of content need to be mined and managed.
+ROBO adds another consideration into the mix.
 By ensuring that your strategy works for an array of consumer shopping preferences, you can ensure that those all-important sales figures don’t fall through the net.